gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Mmph!
 Come *on*!"
 Gumption braced one foot against the machine and heaved.

 "Look out!"
-Maddy exclaimed.
+Maddy exclaimed as the wires suddenly pulled free.
 The foot Gumption was standing on slid out from under him.
-As it slid across the riverbed it must have knocked a few crucial stones out of the way, making the machine slip just enough to trap his foot..
+As it slid across the riverbed it must have knocked a few crucial stones out of the way, making the machine slip just enough to trap his foot.

 "Argh!
 Maddy!
 Help!"
-He let got of the circuit board and windmilled his arms frantically, trying not to be pushed under the water as the machine's weight bore down on his leg.
+He windmilled his arms frantically, trying not to be pushed under the water as the machine's weight bore down on his leg.